ProfLehman/cs415_fall_2025/labs/lab-01-Import_Export_Access.md

     1. Create an Access database called lab1.accdb

-    2. Create and save query to create your table in Access
+    2. Create and save a query to create your table in Access

     3. Copy and paste your data from the Excel Spreadsheet (Part 3) into your table